Khangxlei/Kidney_Tissue_Segmentation/README.md

 **4. Get Bounding Box Model**
   - Open and run get_bbox_model.ipynb in Jupyter Notebook.
 Execute all cells.

-**5. Domain Adaptation Training**
-  - Open and run domain_adaptation_train.ipynb in Jupyter Notebook.
-Execute all cells.

-**6. Inference and Evaluation**
+**5. Inference and Evaluation**
   - Run inference.py to perform inference on the testing dataset using the trained model.
   - Run IoU.py to calculate the Intersection over Union (IoU) scores for the testing dataset and record the values into an Excel spreadsheet.

 **Results**
   - The Excel spreadsheets in the results folder contain the IoU scores calculated using 5-fold cross-validation across 100 annotated kidney tissue images.
-  - There are two files:
+  - There are four files:
-      - One without Faster R-CNN model.
+      - '_DSC with RCNN UPDATED.xlsx_': DSC results with Faster R-CNN trained over the MedSAM and kidney tissue datasets.
+      - '_IoU with RCNN UPDATED.xlsx_': IoU results with Faster R-CNN trained over the MedSAM and kidney tissue datasets.
+      - '_IoU with RCNN and DANN.xlsx_': IoU results with Faster R-CNN as well as DANN.
-      - One with Faster R-CNN model for comparison.
+      - '_IoU with RCNN without DANN.xlsx_': IoU results with Faster R-CNN and without DANN.